mootools/mootools-more/Docs/Localization/FormValidator.Polish.md

 Class: FormValidator {#FormValidator}
 =====================================

 Contains the messages for FormValidator in Polish.

+### Authors

-Thanks Oskar Krawczyk for the translation.
+* Oskar Krawczyk

 ### Usage